Plus ça change: Trumponomics ‘more noise than impact’ one year in

 "The week kicked off with limited appetite for stocks on news that Saudi's billionaire Prince Alwaleed bin Talal, one of the world's biggest investors, has been arrested in an anti-corruption purge in Saudi Arabia," said London Capital Group senior market analyst Ipek Ozkardeskaya.

-"Prince Alwaleed holds [hundreds of millions in stakes] in international hotel groups, including Four Seasons, AccorHotels and the Savoy, and global names such as Twitter, Lyft, JD.com, Citigroup and 21st Century Fox," she added.
+"Prince Alwaleed holds [hundreds of millions in stakes] in international hotel groups, including Four Seasons, AccorHotels and the Savoy, and global names such as Twitter, Lyft, JD.com, Citigroup and 21 st Century Fox," she added.

 "Investors will be watching what could happen to Alwaleed's holdings under his arrest and how these companies' stock prices will react to the news.
 For many of them, the impact should not extend beyond an eventual knee-jerk sell-off.
 His large allocations could take a more significant hit."